 Upper mid-Western USA: 2nd half of 1971 / early ’72

-A “medium rare” title that seems to have been pushed to the side by superior titles taken from radio broadcasts.
+A “medium rare” release that seems to have been pushed to the side by superior titles taken from radio broadcasts.
 It only seems to exist with a red slip sheet and b&w labels as shown.

 Source: New Expo Convention Center, Milwaukee, WI on 21 March, 1971

 For deeper reading on the topic of Dead live shows/taping/bootlegs there is no better place than this blog:

 Here’s an excerpt that is of particular interest:

 “It seems like Dead bootleg LPs started popping up on the east coast in 1970 and 1971, probably after the Great White Wonder got written about in Rolling Stone in late 1969.
 But Dead bootlegs seemed to really start taking off in 1971, which is not coincidentally when the band themselves moved from being primarily an underground phenomenon into a band that played arenas in most parts of the country.
 I’m really fascinated by this period in Dead fandom, as the band was exploding but before the term “Deadhead” came into common use with the release of Skullfuck in October ’71 and before all the Deadhead norms of tape-trading and folklore became fixed parts of the world around the band.
 When Dead freaks were Dead freaks